 What is a Jigger?

-In a nut shell: a jigger is a small parasitic flea that burrows into the skin of a warm-blooded host before laying eggs.
+A jigger is a small parasitic flea that burrows into the skin of a warm-blooded host before laying eggs.
 They generally attack feet or hands.
 At first, the jigger appears as a small black dot on the skin.
 As the female's abdomen fills with blood and eggs, a bump forms underneath the skin, which is often painful and itchy and makes walking incredibly difficult.

 With her back end still sticking out of the host's body, the female releases her eggs then eventually dies.
 But did you know?
 Only female jiggers burrow into the skin.
 If left untreated, jiggers can lead to deadly secondary infections or even amputation.
 People suffering with jiggers usually attempt to remove them with safety pins, thorns, or other sharp, and often unsanitary, objects.